arkadiko-dao/arkadiko/docs/grant.md

 ---

-7. As a user, I can transfer DIKO
+7. As a user, I can transfer xUSD

 #### Acceptance Criteria
 the Clarity Contract must do the following, atomically:
-- Transfer DIKO to the new user's principal
+- Transfer xUSD to the new user's principal

 ---